DekrekNull/Mock-Research-Web-Portal/README.md

 # Mock-Research-Web-Portal
-A mock web portal created as a final project for CptS 322 at WSU.
+A mock web portal created as a group final project for a class at WSU: CptS 322 Software Engineering Principles I.

-Term Project Repository for team TeamMED

 ## Getting started